yl-jiang/Diffusion-Model-Demo/README.md

 ### training

-the optimization goal of the Decoder is to predict $\mu_t$, so that it is as possible with the target.
+the optimization goal of the Decoder is to predict $\mu_t$ so that it is as possible with the target.

 $$